AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 antithesis to--- time.
-He says that demons and wicked men will be punished for a boundless age (*aperanto aiona*), but in some passages he seems to be at least uncertain whether God may not will that evil souls should cease to exist.\"[^171] When Justin says that transgressors are to remain deathless (*athanata*) while devoured by the worm and fire, may he not mean that they cannot die while thus exposed?
-So, too, when he uses the word *aionios*, and says the sinner must undergo punishment during that period, why not read literally \"for ages, and not as Plato said, for a thousand years only?\"
+He says that demons and wicked men will be punished for a boundless age (*aperanto aiona*), but in some passages he seems to be at least uncertain whether God may not will that evil souls should cease to exist."[^171] When Justin says that transgressors are to remain deathless (*athanata*) while devoured by the worm and fire, may he not mean that they cannot die while thus exposed?
+So, too, when he uses the word *aionios*, and says the sinner must undergo punishment during that period, why not read literally "for ages, and not as Plato said, for a thousand years only?"

-When, therefore, these terms are found unexplained, as in Justin Martyr, they should be read in the bright light cast upon them by the interpretations of Clement and Origen, who employ them as forcibly as does Justin, but who explain them --- \"eternal fire\" and \"everlasting punishment\" --- as in perfect harmony with the great fact of universal restoration.
-Doctor Farrar regards Justin Martyr as holding \"views more or less analogous to Universalism.\"[^172]
+When, therefore, these terms are found unexplained, as in Justin Martyr, they should be read in the bright light cast upon them by the interpretations of Clement and Origen, who employ them as forcibly as does Justin, but who explain them --- "eternal fire" and "everlasting punishment" --- as in perfect harmony with the great fact of universal restoration.
+Doctor Farrar regards Justin Martyr as holding "views more or less analogous to Universalism."[^172]

 We cannot do better here than to quote Hosea Ballou:[^173]

-\"The question turns on the construction of a single passage.
-Justin had argued that souls are not, in their own nature, immortal, since they were created, or begotten; and whatever thus begins to exist, may come to an end. \'But, still, I do not say that souls wholly die; for that would truly be good fortune to the bad.
+"The question turns on the construction of a single passage.
+Justin had argued that souls are not, in their own nature, immortal, since they were created, or begotten; and whatever thus begins to exist, may come to an end.
+'But, still, I do not say that souls wholly die; for that would truly be good fortune to the bad.
 What then?
 The souls of the pious dwell in a certain better place; but those of the unjust and wicked, in a worse place, expecting the time of judgment.
 Thus, those